appcircleio/appcircle-cli/README.md

 # Appcircle Command Line Interface

-Appcircle CLI is a unified tool for running App Center services from the command line.
+Appcircle CLI is a unified tool for running Appcircle services from the command line.

 # Installation